 The Transformers: Humans and Transformers alike fall victim to this trope.
 Particularly Sir Wolfe after being whacked over the head with a stool by Nimue in A Decepticon Raider in King Arthur's Court.

 As mentioned throughout, the tap on the head is not enough to knock someone out, and any hit on the head that does knock someone out is likely to have other effects.
 Boxers knocked out with a head shot frequently show signs of damage afterward, including confusion, memory loss, and other disorientation.
 There are multiple stories where boxers have apparently not realized that they were KO'd until someone else told them what happened, or cases where semi-conscious fighters have attempted to fight off medical help because they believe the fight is still going.
+You loose your memory from a few seconds before you fell unconscious.
+You would remember in this scenario being in the middle of a fight and then immediately being on the ground.
+This is why alibis that consist of "I was hit on the head and fell unconscious" are suspicious; if it knocked you unconscious you wouldn't remember it.

 To give you an idea of how unpredictable a hit on the head can be, pro wrestler Mick Foley has one anecdote about his Vitriolic Best BudAl Snow, where Snow was supposed to be down and out for the count after being hit with a chair.
 Instead Snow popped back up to his feet, laughing in the face of the guy who hit him.
 This was done multiple times, with Snow popping back and laughing after each time.
 When Foley asked him about it afterward, Snow had no memory of the whole thing and claimed that he had been unconscious from the time of the first chair shot.
 Even with no longer having control of your faculties, one is far from guaranteed to quietly stay down.

 The ultimate in "do not try this at home."
 Being hit on the head can cause concussion, and brain swelling which can lead to death, mental damage or health problems sometimes years down the road.
-Even more dangerous is the neck karate chop - although often played in TV and film for fun or as a way for a blue-eyed hero to save the day without killing anyone, in real life if delivered improperly (or properly, depending on your point of view) it can cause neck fractures and even internal decapitation, and thus can be fatal.
+Even more dangerous is the neck karate chop - although often played in TV and film for fun or as a way for a hero to save the day without killing anyone, if delivered improperly (or properly, depending on your point of view) it can cause neck fractures and even internal decapitation, and thus can be fatal.
 In other words, leave the "tapping on the head" to the stunt men and professional wrestlers, kids.

 King Henry VIII of England was injured during a jousting tournament when he forgot to place his visor down.
 He was knocked unconscious and remained that way for a couple of hours.
-Although he did manage to wake up, he reportedly suffered bad headaches and other health problems for the rest of his life.
+Although he managed to wake up, he reportedly suffered bad headaches and other health problems for the rest of his life.